openstack/openstack-ansible/doc/source/upgrade-guide/overview.rst

 script runs each upgrade playbook in the correct order, or playbooks can be run individually if necessary.

-Running the Upgrade script
+Running the upgrade script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Mitaka series releases of OpenStack-Ansible contain the code for
+The Mitaka release series of OpenStack-Ansible contain the code for
 migrating from Liberty to Mitaka.

 .. warning::